meshi1/Trado_Final_project/README.md

 Link to Traceability Table, Manual tests and Bugs report: https://docs.google.com/spreadsheets/d/1xkEUyS4AwRsxr5PeGFb52l6WNbTXAZcI4jfezXzbcfY/edit#gid=1608563446

-To use this project in pycharm, you will need to install the in your terminal: pip install selenium pip install Pytest pip install allure pytest
+To use this project in pycharm, you will need to install the in your terminal: pip install selenium , pip install Pytest and pip install allure pytest

-To install ChromeDriver, visit the following site and download the appropriate version for your operating system: https://sites.google.com/a/chromium.org/chromedriver/downloads Usage
+To install ChromeDriver, visit the following site and download the appropriate version for your operating system: https://sites.google.com/a/chromium.org/chromedriver/downloads

 To run the reports tests, navigate to the terminal and write allure serve reports.
 To run the DB test choose on Current file and click run button.